dart-lang/site-www/src/_guides/language/language-tour.md

 ### Return values

-All functions return a value.
+All functions return a value(except those declared as [void](https://dart.dev/guides/language/language-tour#built-in-types)).
 If no return value is specified, the statement `return null;` is implicitly appended to the function body.

 <?code-excerpt "../null_safety_examples/misc/test/language_tour/functions_test.dart (implicit-return-null)"?>